By Erica Trestyn

 After you become aware of your thoughts and actions, focus on how you feel.
 Stay with the feelings.
 Don’t run from them or turn to food for comfort (or any other unhealthy habit).
 Know that these feelings will pass no matter how crappy they make you feel.

 Positive thoughts lead to positive actions.
-Ask yourself how do I WANT to feel?
-If you want to feel good then think good thoughts.
-When you put positive thoughts into the universe and follow through with positive actions you will see positive results.
+Ask yourself how do I want to feel?
 Begin each day with a loving positive thought about yourself and your life!
-“I accept myself and create peace in my mind and heart.”
+Try mantras like: “I accept myself and create peace in my mind and heart.”

 When we hold onto to our past we are unable to experience the here and now.
 Your higher self (the person who you truly are) only lives in the present moment.
 If we stay “stuck” in our past or only focus on our future we are not honoring our true selves.
 As we learn to let go of what no longer serve us, we open up to new possibilities and begin to receive what we need.

 Make a list of all the things that nourish you and start to do them.
-This can be the food you eat, the relationships you have, or the work that you do.
+This can your relationships, hobbies or even your work.
 The more you add nourishment into your life from sources other then food, the more likely you are not to turn to food for comfort (or any other unhealthy habits).